“all websites look the same”

 Tools (and tastes) are evolving so that this canned soup approach will gradually be phased out by something more interesting, and more effective.
 Branding will play a critical part in this process, since brands are designed to stand out and connect audiences with messages designed to engage them.

-As you plan out the evolution of your website, here are some strategies you can use to make your web presence unique and more strongly connected with your brand:
+As you plan out the evolution of your website, here are some strategies you can use for not only branding your website, but making your web presence unique.

 create (and follow) your own standards